Toms Port Guides

 It's difficult to download port guides from my website on a ship due to sloowww internet speed.

-How to find Internet cafes & WiFi connection sites
+INTERNET - How to find Internet cafes & WiFi connection sites

 Other internet sites include McDonalds, Starbucks, etc. that often offer free WiFi.